 Know it Will Get Better

 This isn’t the way life will always be.
 Yes, it feels like forever, or like there’s just another crazy thing around the corner, but that is the way people felt during previous world wars, the Depression, and previous pandemics too.
-2020 probably still has a few surprises in store for us, but time will bring us better days.
+2021 may still has a few surprises in store for us, but time will bring us better days.
 You need to know that, feel it, and expect them.
 This is important to your mental health.
 Things will get better.

 Get a Massage